ULRICH (RICK) FRANZEN, FAIA (1921-2012)

 1968 - House in Pound Ridge NY.
 Unbuilt.

 1968 - The Ulrich Franzen Penthouse Apartment, New York NY.
 Status unknown.

 1994 - The Morris House, 66 Cherry Valley Road, Greenwich CT.
 Sold around 2018 to Allen Salmasi.
+For sale in 2023.

 Sources include: Architectural Record.